ludwig-v/wireless-carplay-dongle-reverse-engineering/Custom_Firmware/README.md

 All custom firmwares restore "performance" scaling governor of the CPU, disable logging to save RAM and allow custom script execution from the USB Key :

     U2W.sh

-Latest Custom Firmware is at the root of this directory, you can flash it using the usual procedure.